opendaylight/docs/docs/getting-started-guide/project-release-notes/eman.rst

 Migration
 ---------

-* Is is possible migrate from the previous release?
+* Is it possible to migrate from the previous release?
 If so, how?

-  N/A as this is first release
+  Yes, no changes to API

 Compatibility
 -------------

-N/A as this is first release
+    Yes, compatible with other features and the previous release

 Bugs Fixed
 ----------

 * List of bugs fixed since the previous release

-  N/A as this is first release
+  None

 Known Issues
 ------------

 * List key known issues with workarounds

-  no known issues
+  No known issues

 * Link to Open Bugs

-  no open bugs
+  No open bugs

 End-of-life
 ===========

 * List of features/APIs which are EOLed, deprecated, and/or removed in this release

-  N/A as this is first release
+  None

 Standards
 =========